Justin Thomas (American football)

 Justin Micheal Bryant Thomas (born March 15, 1994) is an American former professional football wide receiver.
-He played college football at Georgia Tech as a quarterback and signed with the New Orleans Saints as an undrafted free agent in 2017.
+He played college football for the Georgia Tech Yellow Jackets as a quarterback and signed with the New Orleans Saints as an undrafted free agent in 2017.
 He was also a member of the Los Angeles Rams, Pittsburgh Steelers, Atlanta Legends, Hamilton Tiger-Cats, and DC Defenders.
 He is now quarterbacks coach of the Prattville Lions.

 Early life

 Thomas attended Prattville High School in Prattville, Alabama.
 He played football, basketball and baseball.
 He helped lead the Lions to win the Alabama class 6A state football championship in 2011.
 Rivals.com rated him as a four-star recruit in football.
 He originally committed the University of Alabama to play college football but changed to Georgia Tech.
 He made the change due to Georgia Tech offering him a chance to play quarterback.
 Alabama had indicated that he would be used as a defensive back.